Everybody loves the idea of a start up. The thrill of the risk.

 “gazelles”, for their ability to move so fast. (see the next story “Be Small.

-“It’s never too late nor too early to begin to plan for growth – and an
+Accounting firm Hayes Knight commented that it’s never too late nor too early to begin to plan for growth – and an

 planning is really about creating options: to find new investment partners, to